Go-to-Market Strategy with SAP CX: From Customer Data to Campaign Execution

 What if I’m not using SAP ERP?

 SAP CX products work with non-SAP backends through standard APIs.
 Emarsys, CDP, and Sales Cloud V2 don’t require S/4HANA.
 Commerce Cloud works with any OMS and payment provider.
-The integration is smoother with SAP ERP but not required.
+Integration is smoother with SAP ERP, but it’s not a prerequisite.

 How does this compare to a Salesforce + HubSpot GTM stack?

 Both stacks cover the same GTM stages.
 SAP’s advantage: native integration between CX and ERP (real-time pricing, inventory, order data).
-Salesforce + HubSpot’s advantage: larger marketing technology ecosystem and more third-party integrations.
-Choose based on your existing technology landscape and integration needs.
+Salesforce + HubSpot’s advantage: larger marketing tech ecosystem and more third-party connectors.
+Choose based on your existing technology stack and integration needs.

 What’s the minimum budget for a SAP CX GTM stack?